Bad Girls (Donna Summer song): Background and recording

 The inspiration for Summer to write "Bad Girls" came after one of her assistants was offended by a police officer who thought she was a prostitute.
 A rough version of the song had originally been written a couple of years before its release.
 Casablanca Records' founder Neil Bogart, upon hearing it, wanted Summer to give it to Cher.
 Summer refused and put it away for a couple of years.

 A 12-inch version of "Bad Girls" was released as a medley with "Hot Stuff".
 Although "Hot Stuff" was extended for the release, "Bad Girls" remained in the original full-length album version.
 A demo version of "Bad Girls" was released on the deluxe edition of the Bad Girls album.

 Critical reception

 Billboard magazine called "Bad Girls" a "brassy disco track, which features party sounding production embellishments like hems and whistles."
 Record World magazine said that Summer's "sultry reading is perfect for the threatening street theme."

 Commercial performance

-For the week of June 23, 1979, Summer made history as the first female artist to send multiple songs to the top ten on theBillboard Hot 100 as "Bad Girls" vaulted up from number 11 to number 5 that week all while Summer's "Hot Stuff" remained number one.
+For the week of June 23, 1979, Summer made history as the first female artist to send multiple songs to the top ten on the Billboard Hot 100 as "Bad Girls" vaulted up from number 11 to number 5 that week all while Summer's "Hot Stuff" remained number one.

 Eventually, "Bad Girls" reached the top of the Hot 100 for the week of July 14, 1979, where it would stay for five weeks outperforming "Hot Stuff", which had topped the chart for three weeks.